gurbyz/power-wheel-card/power-wheel-card/README.md

 1. Decide what kind of energy sensors you want to use.
 You could use your *smart meter counters* directly, but using self made sensors for e.g. *energy consumed or produced since last midnight* could provide more meaningful information on your power-wheel-card.
 Especially since a future release will be able to convert the values into costs and savings.
 Then you would be able to see the actual energy costs/savings today.
 1. You need to have a working sensor for your solar energy.
 Write down the entity id of this sensor.
 This is *YOUR_SOLAR_ENERGY_SENSOR* in the instructions below.
-    - This sensor has a `unit_of_measurement` set up, e.g. `'Wh'` or `'kWh'`.
-    - The sensor value should be of type *int* or *float*.
-    - The sensor value should be positive.
     - The sensor could have an icon (optional) that will override the default icon in the power-wheel-card if the card parameter `solar_icon` is not used.
-1. You need to have a working sensor for your grid energy.
+1. You need to have a working sensor for your grid energy consumption.
 Write down the entity id of this sensor.
-This is *YOUR_GRID_ENERGY_SENSOR* in the instructions below.
+This is *YOUR_GRID_ENERGY_CONSUMPTION_SENSOR* in the instructions below.
-    - This sensor has **the same** `unit_of_measurement` set up as the sensor for solar energy.
     - Preferably this sensor has the same update interval as the sensor for solar energy.
 (If not, the calculated value for home energy can give unreal results sometimes.)
+1. You need to have a working sensor for your grid energy production.
+Write down the entity id of this sensor.
+This is *YOUR_GRID_ENERGY_PRODUCTION_SENSOR* in the instructions below.
+    - Preferably this sensor has the same update interval as the sensor for solar energy.
+(If not, the calculated value for home energy can give unreal results sometimes.)
+1. For all these sensors:
+    - A `unit_of_measurement` has been set up, e.g. `'Wh'` or `'kWh'`.
+    - The `unit_of_measurement` is the same as the other energy sensors.
-    - The sensor value should be of type *int* or *float*.
+    - The sensor state should always be parsable to an *int* or *float* value.
-    - The sensor value should be **negative** for **producing** energy to the grid and **positive** for **consuming** energy of the grid.
+    - The sensor state value should be positive.
-    - The sensor could have an icon (optional) that will override the default con in the power-wheel-card if the card parameter `grid_icon` is not used.

-Nb.
+You don't need a sensor for your (nett) grid energy but you can use it if you have it available and want to use its icon.
+The value for grid energy always will be calculated.

 You don't need a sensor for your home energy, but you can use it if you have it available and want to use its icon.
 The value for home energy always will be calculated.

 ## Instructions
 1. Check the requirements above.
 If you don't comply to the requirements, the card won't be much of use for you or just won't work.